maneelusf/msds692/notes/http.md

 ## Connecting and requesting a page

+The most simple tool to access remove servers is called telnet. telnet was created in 1969--it is considered not secure today and it it has been mostly used with ssh.

+Example :

+telnet towel.blinkenlights.nl
+telnet freechess.org 5000
+telnet rainmaker.wunderground.com

 Let's communicate with a server that does not require secure connections and access its web server (port 80) the hard way.
 Here is the protocol for handshaking with the Web server:

 ```